Permafrost/TundraTN/README.md

       converted to an IData document named `example` containing a String list named `item` with it's first value set accordingly.

-    * `$service.input` is an optional name to be used when adding the parsed bizdoc content to the input pipeline of the call to `$service`.
-Defaults to $document.
-Not used if `$parse?` is false.
+    * `$service.input` is an optional name used when adding either the bizdoc content to the input pipeline of the call to `$service`.
+Defaults to `$document` when `$parse?` is true, and `$content` when `$parse` is false.

     * `$status.done` is an optional user status to use for the bizdoc when processing has completed successfully.
 Defaults to DONE.

-    * `$parse?` is an optional boolean flag indicating whether the specified bizdoc content part should be parsed to an IData document and added to the input pipeline of the call to `$service`.
+    * `$parse?` is an optional boolean flag which when true will parse the bizdoc content part to an IData document which is added to the input pipeline of the call to `$service`, and when false will instead add the bizdoc content part as an input stream to the input pipeline.
 Defaults to true.

     * `$prefix?` is an optional boolean flag indicating whether to use the '$' prefix on the standard input arguments (`bizdoc`, `sender`, and `receiver`)